RareSkills/solana-tutorial/content/solana-read-account-data/en/solana-read-account-data.md

 The <span style="color:Green">green box</span> around the hex `aa` byte shows we have successfully retrieved the decimal `170` value we stored in the `set()` function.

 The next step is to parse the data buffer, which is not something we will cover here.

-> The reader should be warned that deserializing this data may be a frustrating process.

 **There is no "enforced" way that data is serialized in a Solana account**.
 Anchor serializes structs its own way, but if someone wrote a Solana program in raw Rust (without Anchor) or used their own serialization algorithm, then you will have to customize your deserialization algorithm for how they serialized the data.